When does Luke Littler play at the World Darts Championship?

 A sluggish start was soon banished after a record-breaking final set, including a stunning 140.91 average, to dispatch Ryan Meikle before Ian White was also brushed aside to reach the fourth round.

-And ‘The Nuke’ survived a scare against Ryan Joyce to advance to the last eight.
+And ‘The Nuke’ survived a scare against Ryan Joyce to advance to the last eight, before producing some superb darts in his quarter-final against Nathan Aspinall.
 Here’s everything you need to know about Littler’s next match in this year’s championship and who he might meet further down the line:

 When is Littler playing and what’s his route to the 2025 final?

-After defeating Ryan Joyce in a nervy final set, Luke Littler now faces Nathan Aspinall in the quarter-finals on Wednesday, 1 January.
+After defeating Nathan Aspinall 5-2 in an entertaining quarter-final, Luke Littler now faces Stephen Bunting in the semi-finals on Thursday 2 January.

-Littler is once again headlining the action in the evening session by being the final match of the day.
-He will be second on in that evening session, after the Stephen Bunting vs Peter Wright match, which is scheduled to start at approximately 7:10pm GMT.
-That means we can expect Littler to be on stage around 8:40pm GMT.
+Littler will once again headlining the action in the evening session by being the final match of the day.
+He will be second on in that evening session, after the Michael van Gerwen vs Chris Dobey match, which is scheduled to start at approximately 7.40pm GMT.
+That means we can expect Littler to be on stage after about 9:00pm GMT.

-Defending world champion Luke Humphries shockingly crashed out in the fourth round at the hands of Wright, meaning an easier run on paper back to the final at the ‘Ally Pally’.
+Defending world champion Luke Humphries shockingly crashed out in the fourth round at the hands of Peter Wright, who Bunting beat in the last eight, meaning an easier run on paper back to the final at the ‘Ally Pally’.

-Should he progress, then he would be in the semi-finals and face either Bunting or Wright, while a potential final against one of Chris Dobey, Gerwyn Price, Michael van Gerwen or Callan Rydz would follow.
+Should he progress, while a potential final against either Van Gerwen or Dobey awaits.

 How can I watch?